-You will answer one comparative question on two poems that you have studied.
-These will be taken from a poetry anthology of 15 poems, based on the theme of conflict.
+You will answer one comparative question on two poems that you have studied from a Poetry Anthology of poems selected by the exam board.

 Part 2: Unseen Poetry

 You will answer one question asking you to compare two unseen contemporary poems linked by a theme.